Experiencing Stuttering In Games? Here’s The Fix

 Comparison Between Texture Quality Settings In Witcher 3

-As shown in the picture, Ultra and High look similar, but Medium has fewer ground and brick details.
+As shown in the picture, Ultra and High look similar, but Medium has fewer ground and stone details.
 Low removes most details, leaving a smooth surface.

 Update Your GPU Driver

-Many newer graphics cards include software that controls driver updates automatically, but you need to be wary of relying on this too much.
+Many newer graphics cards include software that manages driver updates automatically, but you need to be cautious of relying on this too much.

 There will be situations where this software doesn’t do its job, and that’s on the GPU manufacturers, not you.
-Still, it’s worth checking NVIDIA’s or AMD’s support page to download the latest drivers.
+Nevertheless, it’s worth checking NVIDIA’s or AMD’s support page to download the newest drivers.

 Turn Off Unnecessary Background Processes